umdaaron/377_Project/README.md

 ## API Documentation
 - `GET /api/job-stats`: Returns job statistics
 - `POST /api/applications`: Saves job applications

+## Known Bugs
+- Chart visualization does not load up some of the summary statistics for the different types of aggregates we would want to capture.

+## Future Development:
+- Improve search filter functionality.
+- Implement user authentication to restrict access to certain features, such as job bookmarking.
+Only registered and authenticated users will have the ability to bookmark jobs, ensuring these features are exclusive to signed-up users.

+## Target Audience:
+This documentation is intended for developers with general knowledge of web applications but no prior experience with this system.
+Ensure Supabase and API keys are configured correctly before development.

 ## Contributors
 - Aaron Tekle, Amina Shabbir, Richard Lac, Hassan Wasim, and Kedrala Mohammed